tamulib-dc-labs/docs/docs/source/applications/dspace/dspace_importing_entities.rst

 Create a zip file.
 When using a Mac, this must be done through command line or else it will give errors later.

-Create a zip file in terminal using this format: :code:`zip -r {journal_name}-title.zip {journal_name}-title`
+Create a zip file in terminal using this format: :code:`zip -r {folder}.zip {folder}`

-Go to * `Oaktrust <https://oaktrust-pre.library.tamu.edu>`_ Log in with Shibboleth.
+Go to * `Oaktrust <https://oaktrust-pre.library.tamu.edu>`_ Create a collection for the journal.
 On the sidebar, go to Import > Batch Import.
-When asked for a collection, select "Journals".
-Upload zip file.
+Select the collection you just created and upload the zip file.

 Note: Sometimes "Import" does not appear as an option in the sidebar, in which case you must wait/reload the page until it appears.